 Dr. Midraj’s teaching interests are in language and linguistics, innovation and entrepreneurship, and curriculum and instruction.
-She has taught a variety of courses, including English Communication I and II; Introduction to Linguistics; English Composition; Cognitive Academic Language Learning and Language Teaching Methods.
+She has taught a variety of courses, including English Communication; Introduction to Linguistics; English Composition; Technical and Scientific Writing; Cognitive Academic Language Learning; and Language Teaching Methods.

 Dr. Midraj is interested in collaborative research projects in the following areas: language in STEM education; task and project-based learning; teacher and student self-efficacy; academic language learning instruction and assessment; and bilingual education.

 Current research projects include Project-based Learning in Undergraduate Courses; Strengthening Teacher Quality: A Contextualized Resource for UAE English Language Teachers; Investigating Tertiary STEM instructor’s Perceptions of and Actions toward Challenges Facing Learners on Entry to University; Teachers’ Self-efficacy and Emirati Students’ Achievement in Arabic, English, Math and Science; and Implementing a Reading Initiative into First-year Communication Courses.